Two-photon-interaction effects in the bad-cavity limit: Coherent driving effects: faster dynamics and robust steady-state coherence

-\textit{Coherent driving effects: faster dynamics and robust steady-state coherence.---}In order to focus on the effects due to the coherent pumping on the HO, let us consider the case of zero temperature and no local incoherent pumping on the qubits.
+In order to focus on the effects due to the coherent pumping on the HO, let us consider the case of zero temperature and no local incoherent pumping on the TLSs.
 For $T=0$ and $P=0$, Eq.~\eqref{eq:TheReducedMasterEquation} simplifies and $\gamma_2 = \gamma_1 (1 + 4 \alphadue)$.

 The quadratic dependence of $\gamma_2$ on $|\alpha|$ can be exploited to make the system reach much faster its steady state in the 2ph case.
-This is shown in Fig.~\ref{fig:EnhancedPurcellLikeEffect}, comparing the dynamics of one qubit (henceforth we use the notation $\langle x | \rho| y \rangle =\rho_{xy} $) for the two models.
+This is shown in Fig.~\ref{fig:EnhancedPurcellLikeEffect}, comparing the dynamics of one TLS (henceforth we use the notation $\langle x | \rho| y \rangle =\rho_{xy} $) for the two models.